-Time to self-isolate: “55” could be your safety number
+Time to lock-down: “55” could be your safety number

-The calls to self-isolate and to reduce contact are growing louder.
+Lock downs and self-isolating to reduce contact are back.
 New announcements are asking for greater community response, and with each message comes greater restrictions.

-We get it, but what if self-isolation is being locked away with your abuser?
+We get it, but what if lockdown is being locked away with your abuser?
 For too many women and children this will be their harsh reality.

 Our learnings from national disasters is that it triggers an increase in intimate violence; the victims of the violence are mostly women and children, whilst the perpetrators are mostly men.